Unidata/netcdf-c/docs/cloud.md

 The necessary CMake flags are as follows (with defaults)

-1. -DENABLE_S3 -- Enable S3 support, including NCZarr support if NCZarr is enabled
+1. *-DENABLE_S3* -- Controll S3 support
-2. -DENABLE_S3_INTERNAL -- Force use of the *nch5s3comms* SDK instead of the *aws-cpp-sdk*.
+2. *-DENABLE_S3_INTERNAL* -- Force use of the *nch5s3comms* SDK instead of the *aws-cpp-sdk*.
+3. *-DWITH-S3-TESTING_=ON|OFF|PUBLIC -- "ON" means do all S3 tests, "OFF" means do no S3 testing, "PUBLIC" means do only those tests that involve publically accessible S3 data.

 Note that unlike Automake, CMake can properly locate C++ libraries, so it should not be necessary to specify _-laws-cpp-sdk-s3_ assuming that the aws s3 libraries are installed in the default location.
 For CMake with Visual Studio, the default location is here: